4d/docs/docs/API/DataStoreClass.md

 The `.flushAndLock()` function returns `True` if the datastore has been successfully locked for the other processes.

-Once this function is executed, write operations such as `.save()` and `.flushAndLock()` calls are frozen in all other processes until the datastore is unlocked.
+Once this function is executed, write operations such as `.save()` or other `.flushAndLock()` calls are frozen in all other processes until the datastore is unlocked.

 If the datastore is already locked from another process, the `.flushAndLock()` call is frozen and will be executed when the datastore will be unlocked.